yuchuangu85/AOSP_Frameworks/native/services/inputflinger/docs/pointer_capture.md

 `InputDispatcher` is responsible for controlling the state of Pointer Capture.
 Since the feature requires changes to how events are generated, Pointer Capture is configured in `InputReader`.

-We use a sequence number to synchronize different requests to enable Pointer Capture between InputReader and InputDispatcher.

 ### Enabling Pointer Capture

 There are four key steps that take place when Pointer Capture is enabled: